 As mentioned already, a job description is the first thing a person looks at before applying for a role.
 That in itself makes it so important.
 It is the deciding factor that either makes an applicant want to apply for a role or look for another company.
 Let us now look at other reasons why job descriptions are so important.

-Provides the potential applicant with all relevant details
+A good JD provides the potential applicant with all relevant details

 A good JD helps applicants understand what the role entails.
 Hence they will be able to decide if that’s the kind of work they wish to be doing or not.
 When you are clear about goals and expectations through a well written JD, you ensure a better pool of applications.
 This is because only the applicants already know what they’re applying for.